kaiachain/kips/KIPs/kip-xxx.md

 #### Block Rewards Distribution

-- Rewards are proportionally distributed based on total effective staked KAIA
-- No changes to inter-validator reward distribution logic
-- Rewards split between `CnStaking` and `CLDEX` based on their respective proportions
+The total block reward for each validator will be calculated based on [KIP-82](https://kips.kaia.io/KIPs/kip-82), while the split ratio between `CnStaking` and `CLDEX` will be proportional to their respective staked KAIA amounts.

 ### On-chain Governance